-Candyman and the Whole Damn Swarm is a hybrid conference celebrating the thirtieth anniversary of Candyman (1992).
-The conference – a collaboration between the Centre for the History of the Gothic at the University of Sheffield, Fear 2000 at Sheffield Hallam University, and the University of California, Riverside – will take place on Friday 7 – Sunday 9 October 2022.
+Candyman and the Whole Damn Swarm is a hybrid conference celebrating the thirtieth anniversary of Candyman (1992) – a film created and released by director Bernard Rose.
+The conference – a collaboration between the Centre for the History of the Gothic at the University of Sheffield and the University of California, Riverside – will take place on Friday 7 – Sunday 9 October 2022.
 You can view the full CFP here and also visit our FAQ page for more information.
 To find out more about the conference organisers, keep on reading.

 Dr. Maisha Wester is a British Academy Global Professor at the University of Sheffield.
 Her home institution is Indiana University where she is an Associate Professor in American Studies, and African American and African Diaspora Studies.
 Her research focuses on racial representations in Gothic literature and Horror film, Black Diasporic Gothic literature and Horror Film, and sociopolitical appropriations of Gothic tropes in racial discourses.
 Wester’s 2012 monograph African American Gothic: Screams from Shadowed Places (Palgrave) was shortlisted for the Allan Lloyd Smith memorial prize for the best book published on the Gothic in 2013.
 She is also co-editor of the collection Twenty-First-Century Gothic with Xavier Aldana Reyes, and has authored numerous essays, including “Gothic In and As Race Theory” (in The Gothic and Theory: An Edinburgh Companion) and “Nineteenth-Century British and American Gothic and the History of Slavery” (in The Cambridge History of the Gothic: Volume 2, Gothic in the Nineteenth Century).